karrick/congomap/README.md

 ### Lazy Lookups using LoadStore

 Some maps are used as a lazy lookup device.
-When a key is not already found in the map, the lookup callback function is invoked with the specified key, and the returned value is stored in the `Congomap`, and returned from this method.
-If the lookup callback function returns an error, then this method returns `nil` for the value along with the error returned by the lookup callback function.
+When a key is not already found in the map, the callback function is invoked with the specified key.
+If the callback function returns an error, then a nil value and the error is returned from `LoadStore`.
+If the callback function returns no error, then the returned value is stored in the `Congomap` and returned from `LoadStore`.

 ```Go
 // Define a lookup function to be invoked when LoadStore is called